armory/documentation/_spinnaker/pacrd.md

 service from commit to a desired environment, such as production.
 You can read more about pipelines in the Spinnaker [docs][pipe-docs].

-For available Pipeline configuration options check out [our CRD documentation here][crd-docs].
+View Pipeline configuration options in the [CRD documentation][crd-docs].

 ### Creating pipelines